 Pistachio Hummus with Benne Crackers

 The popularity of Mediterranean cuisine has put hummus in the spotlight as a healthy and flavorful sandwich filling or dip.
-This version, created by award-winning Charleston chef Sean Brock, substitutes pistachios for the usual chickpeas, with lemon, smoked paprika and cumin livening up the mixture.
-Brock serves the sophisticated snack with housemade benne crackers—a South Carolina specialty made with specialty flours from a local producer, Anson Mills, and indigenous sesame seeds.
+This version, created by award-winning chef Sean Brock of Charleston, S.C., substitutes pistachios for the usual chickpeas, with lemon, smoked paprika and cumin livening up the mixture.
+Brock serves the sophisticated snack with housemade benne crackers—a South Carolina specialty made with sesame seeds.

 2 cups pistachios, shelled

 1/2 tsp. baking powder

 1/2 tsp. baking soda